mozilla/release-services/README.md

 The base is `relengapi`.
 It implements the root app, and lots of other common features.
 It also searches its python environment for other packages that can provide blueprints for the Releng API.
-These act as plugins, adding extra endpoints to the API.
+These act as plugins, adding extra endpoints and other functionality to the API.

 The `relengapi-docs` package implements the documentation tree for the Releng API, and is a prototypical blueprint package.

 ### Running

-To run the tool for development, pip install the base:
+To run the tool for development, pip install the base into your virtualenv:

     pip install -e base

-and any Blueprints you want:
+and any blueprints you want:

     pip install -e docs

-then run `relengapi serve` to run the server in the foreground.
-This tool has some command-line options that may be useful; see its `--help`.

-### Writing a Blueprint

-If your blueprint will be meaty enough to deserve its own project, repo, and so forth, then start that now.
-Otherwise, add it to the relengapi project in a top-level directory.

-Add a `setup.py` similar to that in `docs/`.
-Name the package with a `relengapi-` prefix, so it's easy to find.
-The `install_requires` parameter should name both `Flask` and `relengapi`, as well as any other dependencies.
-The `namespace_packages` line allows multiple packages to share the same Python path:

-    namespace_packages=['relengapi.blueprints'],

-Finally, include an entry point so that the base can find the blueprint:

-    entry_points={
-        "relengapi_blueprints": [
-            'mypackage = relengapi.blueprints.mypackage:bp',
-        ],
-    },

-The `relengapi.blueprints.mypackage:bp` in the above is an import path leading to the Blueprint object.

-Finally, create the directory structure:

-    relengapi/__init__.py
-    relengapi/blueprints/__init__.py
-    relengapi/blueprints/mypackage/__init__.py

-The first two of the `__init__.py` files must have *only* the following contents:

-    __import__('pkg_resources').declare_namespace(__name__)

-In the third, create your Blueprint:

-    from flask import Blueprint, jsonify
-    bp = Blueprint('docs', __name__)
-    @bp.route('/some/path')
-    def root():
-        return jsonify("HELLO")

-This function would be available at `/mypackage/some/path`.
+Set up your settings file:

+    cp settings_example.py settings.py
+    vim settings.py
+    export RELENGAPI_SETTINGS=$PWD/settings.py

+Create the databases for the installed blueprints:

+    relengapi createdb

+And finally run the server:

+    relengapi serve -p 8010

+The `relengapi` tool has many useful subcommands.
+See its help for more information.
+If you've installed the `docs` blueprint, then the API documents itself via HTTP -- just visit with a browser.
+See the Releng API documentation for more information on development and deployment of the releng API.